Asian stocks rise after China rate cuts, Japan export gain - NewsBreak

 Asian stocks rise after China rate cuts, Japan export gain

-Asian stock market s rose Thursday after China cut interest rates to shore up flagging economic growth and Japan reported a double-digit rise in exports.
+BEIJING — (AP) — Asian stock markets rose Thursday after China cut interest rates to shore up flagging economic growth and Japan reported a double-digit rise in exports.

 Benchmarks in Shanghai, Tokyo, Hong Kong and Seoul advanced.